chrisjonesdesign85/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+**Semantic HTML uses words from the Engish language to name common divs so it makes it easy for the next person or anyone to read your code!
+We should be using as much Semantic Html as Possible!**

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+**a. inline-block allows to set a width and height on an element. b.
+The inline-block the top and bottom margins and paddings are respected, but with inline they are not.**

 3. What are the 4 areas of the box model?
+**Margin -> Border -> Padding -> Conent**

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+**That would be the Cross Axis that Aligns items.**

 5. Explain why git is valuable to a team of developers.

+**Git has really changed the game thanks to Linus Torvalds the creator of Linux, it allows people all over the world to collaborate on Code and created a new paradigm with-in the coding industry.**

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.